erhanerogluant/challenge/README.md

-# Simple CRUD Web Service with Spring Boot
+#CRUD Web Service with Spring Boot
 This is a simple REST web service built in Java using Spring Boot to ingest spreadsheet documents into a database and perform basic CRUD operations on the created records.
 The web service returns the ingested records as JSON objects.

 ### Technology Stack